 I had clothing for all weather eventualities plus a lightweight backpacking tent and a four-season down sleeping bag that I’d been using for wild camping and other hiking adventures when I was living in Bolivia and Peru.

 The second and third times that I visited Patagonia I was far better prepared.
-I’ve now spent a grand totally of around four months in the region (you can read my epic 15,000-word post that gives you everything you will ever need to know about travelling to Patagonia and this article about my 25 favorites places to visit in Patagonia) and consider myself a bit of an expert when it comes to packing for Patagonia.
+I’ve now spent a grand totally of around six months in the region over multiple years and visit (you can read my epic 15,000-word post that gives you everything you will ever need to know about travelling to Patagonia and this article about my 25 favorites places to visit in Patagonia) and consider myself a bit of an expert when it comes to packing for Patagonia.

 My suggested Patagonia packing list